-As it starts: Nip it in the bud
+Next Page: As it starts: Nip it in the bud [ pagebreak ] As it starts: Nip it in the bud

 Sometimes, catching an attack in the pre-head-pain phase, known as prodrome, can prevent a full-blown headache.
 Not everyone has early-warning symptoms, but a 2004 study at the Headache Center of Atlanta found that about a third of people experienced signs like feeling tired and moody or having diarrhea and neck pain about eight hours before their migraine set in.

 Lifestyle changes.
 Because stress is the most common migraine trigger, you might be able to stave off a headache by taking a few minutes to decompress, Penzien says.
 Try five minutes of diaphragmatic breathing: Lie on your back with a pillow beneath your head and another under your knees, so your legs are slightly bent.
 (You can also do this sitting in a chair.)
 Put your right hand on your upper chest and your left just below your rib cage.
 Breathe in slowly through your nose so your stomach pushes up against your left hand.
 Then, as you exhale, blowing out through pursed lips, tighten your stomach muscles and let them fall inward.
 Your right hand should remain as still as possible through the inhale and exhale.